Petronian/dynamic-cards/README.md

 # Dynamic Cards

-> [!CAUTION]
-> For some reason, I have been locked out of updating the Anki Addons page.
-> I will update the extension as soon as possible with the most recent fix.

 Hate when you memorize the wording of an Anki card rather than the card's content?
 Introducing the **Dynamic Cards** plugin, a small plugin that allows Anki to ping LLMs to slightly change the content of your cards